Link Search Menu Expand Document

 1. Configuring Tap Dance

-Click the Tap Dance tab at the top and one of the available numbers below it.
-By default, 8 Tap dances can be configured.
-This number can be adjusted in firmware at compile (Not GUI) see here for more info.
+Click the Tap Dances tab at the top and one of the available numbers below it.
+By default, the number of configurable Tap Dance entries is calculated from the EEPROM size on your keyboard’s microcontroller.
+This limit can be adjusted at compile time (not the GUI) when building firmware.

 Each tap dance can be configured to do different actions based on how the button is pressed.
 In the case below, when the button is “Tapped”(On tap), the Left GUI is pressed but when the button is held(On hold), the button activates layer 1.
 The other two options (On double tap) and (On tap + hold) can also be configured.